tristanbrown/resolwe-bio-py/docs/intro.rst

 ==========================

 In Resolwe, meta-data is stored in the PostgreSQL database tables:
-Data, Sample, Collection, Study, Process, DescriptorSchema, Storage, User and Group.
+Data, Sample, Collection, Process, DescriptorSchema, Storage, User and Group.
 We support the data management through the `REST API`_.
 Each table is represented as a REST resource with a corresponding endpoint.
 The Sample table is a special case, represented by two